Skoči do osrednje vsebine

 We encourage diversity, and our undergraduate, graduate, and doctoral programs are open to applicants from abroad.

-30. April 2025 | Notifications, News, Novice
+28. November 2025 | Notifications, Publications, News, Novice

 The undergraduate Cultural-Studies program is offered in the Slovenian language.